njvrzm/resume/readme.md

 * Rebuilt the invoicing system for this product, improving reliability and readability and increasing test coverage.
 In the process, uncovered and fixed several long-standing bugs.
 * Ran a project to merge eight git repositories with partially overlapping file structure while preserving history and commit order.

-#### Engineering, architecture, database administration - 2010 to 2015
+#### Senior engineer, architecture, database administration - 2010 to 2015

 * Worked with core team to architect a new flagship product, Sellery, a highly configurable repricing and inventory management system, leveraging our existing codebase.
 * Acted as primary liaison between support team and development team, striving to ensure that the dev team understood customer needs and confusions and the support team understood technical aspects of feature timelines, blockers, and necessary downtime.